colbrydi/CyberAmbassador-Curriculum/_episodes/02-Complex_Conversations.md

 ---

 ## What is "Jargon?"
-- According to Google: "Special words or expressions that are used by a particular profession or group and are difficult for others to understand.”
+- According to Google: "Special words or expressions that are used by a particular profession or group and are difficult for others to understand."
 - Common sources of jargon
   - Discipline-specific terms
   - Words with multiple meanings